Nigerian traditional rulers: Independent Nigeria

 With independence in 1960, followed by alternating democratic and military governments, the status of the traditional rulers evolved even further.
 In the north, the emirs finally lost power to the government administration, though said administration was often staffed by traditional notables.

 Where rulers had previously acquired office strictly through inheritance or through appointment by a council of elders, the government now increasingly became involved in the succession.

-In some cases, the government has merged or split traditional domains.
+In some cases, the government merged or split traditional domains.
 For example, there had been two rulers of the Efik people in the area around Calabar, but in December 1970 it was agreed to combine the office into a single one that was to be held by a ruler known as the Obong.

 When Yobe State was created there were just four emirates, but in January 2000 the state governor Bukar Abba Ibrahim restructured the state into 13.

 The government has maintained colonial classifications.
 Thus when Kwara State governor Bukola Saraki appointed three new monarchs in August 2010, the new Emir of Kaiama was designated a first class traditional ruler while the Onigosun of Igosun and Alaran of Aran-Orin were designated third class monarchs.

 Traditional rulers today are still highly respected in many communities, and have considerable political and economic influence.

 Although they have no formal role in the democratic structure, there is intense competition for royal seats amongst the finite pool of eligible dynasts.

 The rulers can also award traditional or honorary titles within the Nigerian chieftaincy system.
 These titles come with ex officio positions in their "administrations", and wealthy businessmen and politicians often place great value in acquiring such titles.

 The rulers play useful roles in mediating between the people and the state, enhancing national identity, resolving minor conflicts and providing an institutional safety-valve for often inadequate state bureaucracies.

 One reason for their influence may be that the people of many ethnic groups have limited ability to communicate in the official English language, so the traditional ruler serves as an interpreter and spokesperson.

 By June 2010, Akwa Ibom State had 116 traditional rulers with official certificates from the state.

 They had received new cars on their appointment, among other perks.

-The chairman of the Akwa Ibom council of Chiefs said that in return, the traditional fathers were responsible for preventing robberies and kidnappings in their domains.
+The chairman of the Akwa Ibom Council of Chiefs said that in return, the traditional fathers were responsible for preventing robberies and kidnappings in their domains.